What is workers' compensation insurance?

 - Employee training if the employee cannot return to their previous position

+You may need workers’ comp insurance with no employees.
 Many small business owners believe that they don’t need workers’ compensation insurance because they don’t have full-time or part-time employees.
 Is that true?
 Let’s break it down some more.

 Do independent contractors need workers’ comp insurance before being hired?